nighthawkcoders/devOps/kasm/README.md

 Run these commands to build EC2 instances

 ### Typical Test
 `No plan`.
 Create an instance, perform tests, and then come back quickly and destroy.
-This is OK for testing but is probably not a good idea for production, for instance a large amout of servers.
-By not saving a plan could leave lots of manual clean up if workspace is lost.
-Running terraform apply and terraform plan twice in a row seems to do merge/rename.

 ```bash
 teraform init